sternSargentRA/pyTM/Docs/source/seppo/D_Evans_model.rst

 Item (2) captures that taxes are now set sequentially, the time :math:`t+1` tax being set *after* the government has observed :math:`u_t`.

 Of course, the representative firm sets :math:`u_t` in light of its expectations of how the government will ultimately choose to set future taxes.

-A credible tax plan :math:`\{\tau_{s+1}\}_{s=t}^\infty` is one that is anticipated by the representative firm and also one that the government chooses to confirm.
+**Key properties** A credible tax plan :math:`\{\tau_{s+1}\}_{s=t}^\infty`

+     * is anticipated by the representative firm, and

+     * one that the government chooses to confirm

-We use the following recursion, closely related to but different from , to define the continuation value function for Ramsey planner:
+We use the following recursion, closely related to but different from  :eq:`ES_28a`, to define the continuation value function for Ramsey planner:

 .. math::
   J_t = A_0 Q_{t} - \frac{A_1}{2} Q_{t}^2 - \frac{d}{2} u_{t}^2 + \beta J_{t+1} (\tau_{t+1},G_{t+1})
   :label: foo1

-This differs from :eq:`ES_28a` because continuation values are now allowed to depend explicitly on values of the choice :math:`\tau_{t+1}` and continuation government revenue to be raised :math:`G_{t+1}` that need not be ones called for by the prevailing government policy.
+This differs from :eq:`ES_28a` because

+       * continuation values are now allowed to depend explicitly on values of the choice :math:`\tau_{t+1}`, and

+       * continuation government revenue to be raised :math:`G_{t+1}`  need not be ones called for by the prevailing government policy.

 Thus, deviations from that policy are allowed, an alteration that recognizes that :math:`\tau_t` is chosen sequentially.

 Express the government budget constraint as requiring that :math:`G_0` solves the difference equation